Beyond the headlines: How geopolitical crises fuel silent cyber warfare

 Simultaneously, a battle for public perception unfolds.
 Information operations aim to control the narrative surrounding the geopolitical event.
 State-controlled media outlets and networks of social media accounts work in concert to shape opinion both at home and abroad.

-In this case, the Chinese campaign would amplify messages justifying the execution, emphasizing its adherence to sovereign law and the global scourge of drug trafficking.
-Content would portray Western criticism as hypocritical interference.
+In this case, the state's campaign would amplify messages justifying the execution, emphasizing its adherence to sovereign law and the global scourge of drug trafficking.
+Content would portray foreign criticism as hypocritical interference.
 This is achieved through a technique known as “narrative laundering,” where state-created talking points are introduced into the social media ecosystem by a network of bots and fake accounts.
 These accounts engage in “astroturfing”—creating the illusion of widespread, organic support for the state's position.
 They amplify posts from state media, comment on news articles, and target influential journalists or politicians who are critical of their government's actions.

 Impact Assessment: The Digital Fallout